anjobette/Inventory-Management-System/README.md

 This project is being developed for the Agila Bus Transport Corp.
 Inventory Management System

+**Note:** DO NOT CLONE THE REPOSITORY UNLESS YOU'RE ONE OF THE MEMBERS OF GROUP 8!
+Download your desired branch only as a ZIP Folder if not a member!

 ## Getting Started

 **Dowloading Project as ZIP Folder:**